-- A. Evictions for General LIHTC Tenants
+A. Evictions for General LIHTC Tenants

-- 1. Strict policy of rent due dates and consistent issuance of 7 day notices, followed by filing of eviction notice with courts in a timely fashion

-- 2. Strict policy against payment plans
+- 1. Strict policy of rent due dates and consistent issuance of 7 day notices, followed by filing of eviction notice with courts in a timely fashion - Strict policy against payment plans and the second second

-PROJECT/PROPERTY INFORMATION AND FEASIBILTY
+PROJECT/PROPERTY INFORMATION AND FEASIBILITY